Indego

 Research articles:

 Exoskeleton Report does not endorse one exoskeleton product over another.
 The exoskeleton catalog is purely for educational purposes.
-The catalog is meant to provide an easily accessible birds-eye view of the exoskeleton industry, and a quick method to sort exoskeletons by type and purpose.
+The catalog provides an easily accessible birds-eye view of the exoskeleton industry and a quick method to sort exoskeletons by type and purpose.
 All prices are approximate and are meant to provide a general sense of the cost of the devices.

 Additional information